IDEA-Research/MaskDINO/README.md

 ***

 # Results
+In this part, we present the clean models that do not use extra detection data or tricks.
 ### COCO Instance Segmentation and Object Detection
-In this part, we follow DINO to use hidden dimension `2048` in the encoder by default.
-We also use the mask-enhanced box initialization proposed in our paper by default.
+ we follow DINO to use hidden dimension `2048` in the encoder of feedforward by default.
+We also use the mask-enhanced box initialization proposed in our paper in instance segmentation and detection.
 To better present our model, we also list the models trained with hidden dimension `1024` (`hid 1024`) and not using mask-enhance initialization (`no mask enhance`) in this table.
 <table><tbody>
 <!-- START TABLE -->